mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 - To capture large data structures just to have something
 - To just have some kind of test written
-- To capture highly volatile ui elements without stubbing them (Think of gitlab-ui version updates)
+- To capture highly volatile ui elements without stubbing them (Think of GitLab UI version updates)

 ---